jenkinsci/gitlab-branch-source-plugin/README.md

 * `Skip pipeline status notifications` - To disable notifiying GitLab server about the pipeline status.

-* `Override hook management modes` - Override default hook management mode of web hook and system hook.
+* `Override hook management modes` - Override default hook management mode of web hook and system hook. `ITEM` credentials for webhook is currently not supported.

 * `Checkout over SSH` - [Not Recommended] Use this mode to checkout over SSH.
 Use `Checkout Credentials` instead.